wmichalak/product_category_classifier/readme.md

         print('test acc:', test_acc)
 ```

-To my dismay, I receive an accuracy on the test set of 41.6%.
-I have grossly overfit to the training data.
+I receive an accuracy on the test set of 89.9%.
+This is ok for a first pass, but not great.

 #### 8. Improving using a convolutional base: VGG16 ####